gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 #### Ensures the command prompt always starts at the left column, even when the last command didn't end in a newline.

 Each of these features are described in more detail below.

+#### Offscreen Command Line
+When part of a command's output is scrolled off the top of the screen, the originating prompt is shown there.

+#### Auto Composer
+Auto Composer replaces your shell's prompt with a macOS-native text view that uses native editing conventions.

+#### Command Selection
+Click on a command to select it; then *Find*, *Filter*, and *Select All* will be restricted to that command's output.

 ### How it works
 Shell Integration works by configuring your shell on each host you log into to send special escape codes that convey the following information: